in28minutes/cloud.in28minutes.com/README.md

-# Spring Boot Tutorial
+# Your Cloud Certifications Home Page

 [cloud.in28minutes.com](https://cloud.in28minutes.com)

-This is the github repository for our spring boot tutorials website.
+This is the github repository for our cloud website

 ## Contributing